 In 2019, Google took more stringent steps from email sending and receiving sides to detect spam emails.
 The email service provider gives daily sending limits when a user opens a new email account.
 However, a new account can't use it entirely.
 Ideally, it takes 8-12 weeks to accomplish maximum deliverability.

-Given below are the most important reasons you should not overlook the domain warm-up process.
+Below are the most important reasons you should not overlook the domain warm-up process.

 Domain warm-up demands your time and efforts, as it is a long-term commitment.
 You might want to use your existing company domain to send emails.
 As it already has a good reputation, it reduces the energy needed for warming it up.

 Unfortunately, you might encounter problems and burn your primary domain of everyday business.
-So, register a new domain and prepare it for email outreach.
+So, please register a new domain and prepare it for email outreach.